mariothorpe/ReactFinalProject-CTD/README.md

 VITE_PAT: Create a personal access token at https://airtable.com/account under Developer Hub -> Tokens
 VITE_BASE_ID: The base ID is found in the URL of your Airtable base (airtable.com/appXXXXXXXXXXX/)
-VITE_TABLE_COASTERS: The name of the table you created in step 2.
+VITE_TABLE_NAME: The name of the table you created in step 2.(Coasters)

 ## Features